Robotics-Club-IIT-BHU/Robotics-Camp-2023/Mastering__Pybullet/PART_2/(1) Get To Know the Robot/4 - Task for the part.md

 </div>

-**Task 1.5:**

-Well, you guessed it right !!

-Use the inbuilt function to complete the above task.

-You need to create the URDF file required to complete the above tasks on your own (note that same URDF will work for both the tasks).
-Submit the URDF along with the .py files for both the tasks in the following link:
+You need to create the URDF file required to complete the above task on your own.
+Submit the URDF along with the .py file for the task in the following link:
-Also submit short videos of the working simulation on the link.
+Also submit short video of the working simulation on the link.
 - [Submission_Link](https://forms.gle/n3cV9KfRjCeu4cp2A)